y-z-zhang/disorder_sync/README.md

 5. `stability_code.m`

-  _MATLAB code calculating the maximal transverse Lyapunov exponent of the synchronization state by solving (transcedental) characteristic equations._
+  _MATLAB code calculating the maximal transverse Lyapunov exponent of the synchronization state by solving (transcendental) characteristic equations.
+This code requires the Optimization Toolbox._

 6. data